 It feels good to know you called the tops and bottoms in the market.

-However, when you start making predictions in the market, it clouds your judgement, and you start losing objectivity of the markets.
+However, when you start making predictions in the market, it clouds your judgment, and you start losing objectivity of the markets.

 This leads to fatal trading mistakes like: